tobimichigan/Hybrid-Ensemble-Framework-for-Classification-And-Quantity-Forecasting-In-Construction-Supply-Chains/README.md

 - Advanced uncertainty quantification:
 Move beyond point predictions to provide error bounds.
 Techniques like quantile regression or conformal prediction could give prediction intervals for quantities, so procurement teams see a range (e.g. 10–20 units) rather than a single number.
 This would explicitly communicate forecast uncertainty and help manage risk in planning.

-9. Conclusion
+<h1>9.
+Conclusion</h1>

 We addressed the challenge of forecasting item and quantity requirements for construction procurement.
 Our solution combines an item-classification model with a quantity-regression model, augmented by targeted feature engineering and sample-weighting.
 This approach yielded significant improvements in predictive accuracy and calibration: classification accuracy on common items was high, and quantity forecasts showed low mean absolute error on held-out data.
 In practical terms, these gains translate into more reliable material planning.
 Procurement teams can use the predicted item–quantity pairs as a data-informed shopping list, aligning purchases with actual needs and reducing costly overstock or shortages.
 Overall, our model-driven process offers a scalable path to efficient procurement: it automates routine forecasts while still highlighting limitations.
 In summary, the proposed approach tackles the initial problem by delivering more accurate and stable demand predictions, with clear quantitative benefits (e.g. higher composite scores and lower MAE) and pragmatic value in procurement operations.
 Future deployment and iterative refinement will further embed this predictive capability into procurement workflows, yielding ongoing cost and efficiency improvements.

+<h1>Sources: </h1>

-Sources: We built on standard ML principles (feature scaling and engineering[1], weighted regression[2]) and industry best practices for predictive procurement[3].
+We built on standard ML principles (feature scaling and engineering[1], weighted regression[2]) and industry best practices for predictive procurement[3].
 Our discussion of covariate shift and model limits is informed by the well-known phenomenon that real-world data can change over time[4].
 The above analysis integrates these insights with our empirical results (Figs. 1–5) to explain the outcomes and chart future steps.
 [1] Feature Engineering: Scaling, Normalization and Standardization - GeeksforGeeks https://www.geeksforgeeks.org/machine-learning/Feature-Engineering-Scaling-Normalization-and-Standardization/ [2] CTAI - CTD Hackathon Algorithm_ Efficient material forecasting